xidchen/ffc/README.md

 It can currently convert Python and Markdown to PDF.

-It can currently only run on Windows.
+It can add headers to PDF.